-Where children with a recognisable specific learning difficulty find access to the Danes Hill curriculum problematic, regular consultation takes place with the child and parents to plan a way forward.
-Additional provision can include appropriate individual specialised support, extra-time in examinations or dropping a particular area of curriculum activity (e.g. a modern Language).
-Central to teaching and learning is the notion that all pupils can experience success in the classroom notwithstanding their individual strengths and weaknesses.
+specialised support, extra-time in examinations or dropping a particular area of curriculum activity (e.g. a modern language).
+Central to teaching and learning is the notion that all pupils can experience success in the classroom, enabling them to reach their full potential.
 Equally, each pupil should receive unambiguous feedback about ways forward for future development.

-Children have considerable equality of opportunity across the curriculum in every possible degree.
+- 5. 15 Children have considerable equality of opportunity across the curriculum in every possible degree.
 The school, however, enjoys a tradition of excellence in certain team sports, and fixtures take place against both single-sex and co-educational schools.
 Appropriate opportunities are therefore provided in Games where there is increasing parity across most sports.
 The school provides as many opportunities as possible for children to represent the school in matches.
 The range of sports on offer is wide and expanding.
-The achievements of all are celebrated publicly within the school community.
+The achievements of all are celebrated publicly within the school community. - 5.
+16 In practice children's activities are planned to challenge individuals via a whole pattern of different activities and opportunities.
+Pupil self-esteem is built up by a varied and enjoyable curriculum which seeks to promote identifiable success for individuals both in and out of the classroom. - 5.
+17 The progress of pupils with SEND will be monitored by teachers and reported to the SENDCo, who will work closely to help break down any barriers pupils with SEND have to education. - 5.
+18 Pupils with EAL are supported by: - Providing a welcoming atmosphere for newly arrived pupils with EAL - Assessing the skills and needs of pupils with EAL - Equipping teachers and support staff with the necessary skills, resources and knowledge to support pupils with EAL - The school SENDCO is also in charge with the delivery of the EAL provision at Danes Hill School. - Further information on the equality, SEND and EAL provisions is available in the relevant policies published on the school's website.